drci-foch/OCR_EFR/README.md

 - **Image Preprocessing**:
   - Improve image quality from EFR reports for better OCR results.
-  - Techniques include resizing, thresholding, erosion, and cropping to focus on regions of interest.

 - **OCR Processing**:
   - Utilize Tesseract and Camelot integrated through a plumber.
   - Extract and structure the data for saving in Excel format.